laf0rge/nextepc-www/posts/guides/02-installation.md

 This post will guide you on how to get installed with **NextEPC**.
 To date, **NextEPC** has been compiled and tested on GNU/Linux distributions(Debian, Ubuntu, Fedora, OpenSUSE) and FreeBSD.

-We will describe this guide using **Ubuntu 16.04 LTS (64bit)**.
+We will describe this guide using **Ubuntu 16.04 LTS (Xenial)**.
 You'll need to install **Ubuntu** if you don't have it installed already.
 To get the latest Ubuntu version please visit the official Ubuntu website: [https://www.ubuntu.com/download/](https://www.ubuntu.com/download/).

 ## Install the dependencies for building the source